The age-old question—what’s the difference between leadership and management?

 Leaders & humanity

 The old fashioned distinction between leading and managing is coming to an end.
-We do not work our way up a “career ladder” from manager to leadership positions anymore.
+We no longer work our way up a “career ladder” from manager to leadership positions anymore.